-Interestingly, the name of this church is sometimes pronounced “Punkin’,” even today.
-As previously mentioned, Berkeley County was settled largely by French Huguenots, and pompion is an old French word for Pumpkin.
+Interestingly, the name of this church is often pronounced “Punkin,” even today.
+As previously mentioned, Berkeley County was settled largely by French Huguenots, and pompion is an anglicized version of the Middle French word for pumpkin, pompon.
 A contemporary wedding record also lists this location as Ponkin.

 Zachariah Villepontoux, a well known and respected brick producer, had the bricks made by enslaved workers on his Parnassus Plantation in Goose Creek.
 Villepontoux was given £3000 to construct the outer shell of the church.
 His initials can be found on the exterior of the building.

 Once the shell was completed, master brick-mason William Axson was brought in by vestry members at the cost of £1000 to complete the structure.
 Axson also marked his initials in the brick of Pompion along with a freemason symbol.
 In 1767, Axson would partner with Villepontoux’s nephew to construct St. Stephen Episcopal Church in St. Stephen.

 Pompion Hill Chapel is a National Historic Landmark and is also listed in the National Historic Register: